buddemat/ds-object-detection-urban-environment/README.md

   Subsequently, the training can be started:

   ```
-  $ python experiments/model_main_tf2.py --model_dir=experiments/reference/ --pipeline_config_path=experiments/reference/pipeline_new.config
+  $ ./train_reference_model.sh
   ```
-  To monitor the training of the reference model, a tensorboard instance can be launched:
+  This will write the output of the script to `train_reference_model.log`.
+To monitor the training of the reference model graphically, a tensorboard instance can be launched:

   ```
   python -m tensorboard.main --logdir experiments/reference/